 - Entities that are wholly owned by UAE residents and which are not part of a multinational enterprise group and which only carry out their activities in the UAE

-- Entities that are a tax resident outside of the UAE
+- Entities that are a tax residents outside of the UAE

 - Branches of foreign parent companies where the relevant income is subject to tax outside the UAE.

 Most government-owned entities are no longer excused unless they come within one of the updated exemptions of the New ESR.

 If you are a Licensee and wish to apply for the exemption you are required to provide evidence that your entity is suitable for that exemption.

 Below are a few things you need to be mindful of before filing.

 Separate notifications need not be filed by UAE companies

 The New ESR identifies UAE branches of a UAE company that don’t have separate legal personalities from their parent or head office.
 Therefore, if you are a branch of a UAE parent entity and are registered in the UAE, you no longer need to file distinct notifications.
 All that’s required is a single notification concerning the Relevant Activities of your UAE parent company together with all your UAE branches.

 Modified reporting requirements for UAE companies with non-UAE branches